tahonermann/text_view/README.md

 # Requirements
 [Text_view] requires a C++ compiler that implements [ISO/IEC technical specification 19217:2015, **C++ Extensions for concepts**][ISO/IEC 19217:2015]
-As of 2015-12-31, this specification is only supported by the current in-development release of [gcc] that currently self-identifies itself as [gcc] version 6.0.0.
+As of 2016-08-26, this specification is only supported by [gcc] release 6.2.0 or later.
 Additionally, [Text_view] depends on the [cmcstl2] implementation of the [ranges proposal][N4560] for concept definitions.

 # Build and installation